MilanStaffehl/TNG-Cluster-paper/README.md

-If you want to use this code outside of the Vera cluster of the MPIA, you will need to update the directory of the simulation data inside the [`get_config`](./src/config.py#L51) function to wherever the simulation data is stored.
+If you want to use this code outside of the Vera cluster of the MPIA, you will need to update the directory of the simulation data inside the [`get_default_config`](./src/config.py#L51) function to wherever the simulation data is stored.
+If you are using this code on the Vera cluster, it should work "out of the box".

+The intended way for this code to be executed is by using the Python scripts inside the `scripts` directory.
+They come alongside batch scripts for submission to slurm, in order to make use of the full computational power of the cluster.
+Use either the Python scripts (be careful with RAM and CPU cores usage on login nodes!) or submit batch jobs using the batch scripts.

 ## Milestones

 You will notice that directories set up by the install script, the GitHub milestones and the [ROADMAP](./ROADMAP.md) all contain three-digit numbers.
-These numbers denote the milestones of this project.
+These numbers denote the "milestones" of this project.
 A milestone in the context of this project is a small task, usually consisting of a single type of plot to produce.
 Every milestone aims to answer a small scientific question: how is the temperture in halo gas distributed?
 How does the cold gas mass change with halo mass?

 The milestones are documented in the [ROADMAP](./ROADMAP.md).
 Here you can find a comprehensive list of all milestones, the question they seek to answer and a